 - You need to ensure you have the resources or documented operating procedures in place (if you’re not going to use a tool) to deal with an Access Request from the moment it arrives as the clock will be ticking.
 You have 30 days, after that you risk action (including fines) from your country’s responsible body, which in the UK is ICO.

-The key, in my humble opinion, is to think ahead.
+The key is to think ahead.
 At some point you will receive a request and when you do you’re on a pre-determined path.
 If you embed this expectation into your business, ethics and people then it shouldn’t present any problems at all but if you don’t it may bite you!